 When the IKEA Skarsta came on the scene a few years ago, freelancers and other professionals working from home leapt for joy.
 We had read the research suggesting standing up whilst working was important, but most sit/stand desks were coming in at £500 and over.
-This offered a hand wind mechanism at just £179.
+This offered a hand wind mechanism at just £179 (as of July 2020 the full system now starts at £195).
 It was a game changer, that received widely positive reviews, as below, or at the bottom if you prefer video reviews:

 IKEA Skarsta Desk top